Zott820/FairWallet/README.md

 # FairWallet
 **tldr:** Fairwallet is a bill reconciliation tool for the post-dining experience.
-Code is in need of care.
+Originally an app, code is a playground for ideas.

 **Purpose:**